TechnoCosmic/zero/README.md

 zero is a tiny pre-emptive multitasking kernel for AVR microcontrollers.

 ## Features
-- Small binary footprint - less than 7KB and 256 bytes of SRAM
+- Small footprint - less than 7KB and 256 bytes of SRAM
 - O(1) scheduler
 - Dynamic memory allocation
 - Drivers for on-chip hardware USART peripherals